narmadhabalaji/python_challenges/README.md

 ## 📖 About the Project

-This repository contains **five short Python challenges** designed to help beginners learn and apply core Python concepts using simple real-life scenarios.
+This repository contains **short Python challenges** designed to help beginners learn and apply core Python concepts using simple real-life scenarios.
-Each project is structured to be easy to read, run, and modify — making it perfect for practice, self-learning, or teaching.
+Each project is structured to be easy to read, run, and modify — making it perfect for practice, self-learning or teaching.

 ---